 Salt & White Pepper

-2. Combine chopped Mushrooms, crushed Tofu, Soy Sauce, Wombok, finely grated Ginger and Garlic, and the other optional ingredients, add some Salt and Corn Flour, and mix them very well.
+- Combine chopped Mushrooms, crumbled Tofu, Soy Sauce, Wombok, Ginger and Garlic, and other optional ingredients, season with Salt & White Pepper, add Potato Starch (OR Corn Starch), and mix very well.

-3. Put some of the filling onto a Gyoza Skin, moisten the edge of the skin with water, fold the edge about 5 times and close.
+- Place a heaped teaspoonful filling onto a Gyoza Wrapper, moisten the edge of the skin with water, fold the edge about 5 times and close.

-5. Add ½ cup water and reduce heat.
-Cover and allow Ggyoza to steam until the water is gone.
-Keep cooking until the bottom of gyoza turned golden brown.
+- Add 1/2 cup Water and reduce heat.
+Cover with a lid and allow Gyoza to steam until the Water is gone.
+Keep cooking until the bottom of Gyoza turned golden brown.